neovim/neovim/CONTRIBUTING.md

 - The `lint` build ([#3174][3174]) checks modified lines _and their immediate neighbors_.
 This is to encourage incrementally updating the legacy style to meet our style guidelines.
-    - A single word (`lint` or `style`) is sufficient as the subject line of a commit that contains only style changes.
 - [How to investigate QuickBuild failures](https://github.com/neovim/neovim/pull/4718#issuecomment-217631350)

 QuickBuild uses this invocation: